Global central banks were on the same page. Ukraine may reshape that

 Still, analysts said the new level of uncertainty brought on by Russia's actions could put policymakers in a more cautious mode, likely to settle at the margins for a bit less policy tightening than a bit more.

-Yet the major economies on the whole will now almost certainly be facing stronger inflation pressures than they anticipated before the invasion.
+Nomura analysts said a sustained rise in oil and food prices would hit some Asian economies by weakening their current account and fiscal balances and squeezing growth, with India, Thailand and the Philippines likely the main losers.
+Indonesia, an oil exporter, may benefit.

-"On any horizons beyond the very near term, the impact of the stagflationary shock is ambiguous and could be net hawkish," they wrote.
-"The textbook play is to look through a price level shock, but that is difficult in current conditions, when a series of prior price level shocks has already delivered a phase of high inflation."
+"Central banks in developed Asia are likely to tighten policies due to the risk of second round effects amidst an already strengthening economy, while central banks in emerging Asia are likely to prioritise still-weak growth," Nomura analysts wrote in a research note.

-(Reporting by Howard Schneider and Mark John; Editing by Dan Burns and Andrea Ricci)
+(Reporting by Howard Schneider, Leika Kihara and Mark John; Additional reporting by Aradhana Aravindan and Anshuman Daga Editing by Dan Burns, Andrea Ricci and Sam Holmes)

 ((howard.schneider@thomsonreuters.com; +1 202 789 8010;))